softpva/clinic/readme.md

 > - CRUD (Create,Read,Update,Delete) patients.
 > - CRUD doctors.
 > - CRUD appointments.
-> - Access in English and Portuguese.
+> - Access in English or Portuguese.
-> - Use any name to databases, ie: 2023_database
+> - Use any name to databases, eg: 2023_database
 > - Export to excel
 > - Search automatically zip code from Brazil and USA.